The Technology M&A Review: Canada

 Due diligence typically focuses on the business assets and attributes most valuable to the buyer.
 It will be important to assess the quality, validity and ownership of the intellectual property in the technology developed by the business, identify and document key know-how, identify and secure personnel who are key to the technology's ongoing development, and understand and secure the key business relationships with customers, suppliers and other counterparties.

 As a forum, Canada is well-suited to the adjudication of complex technology disputes.
 Parties are generally free to bring claims as they see fit, with frivolous suits discouraged by a costs regime that typically requires the losing party to pay a certain percentage of legal fees to the winning party.

-Arbitration has emerged as a preferred forum for the adjudication of technology disputes in Canada, and is encouraged by Canadian courts and legislatures.17 Canada is also home to specialised 'commercial list' courts, generally staffed by pragmatic, business-oriented commercial judges who adjudicate matters in real time where appropriate.
+Arbitration has emerged as a preferred forum for the adjudication of technology disputes in Canada and is encouraged by Canadian courts and legislatures.8 Canada is also home to specialised Commercial List courts, generally staffed by pragmatic, business-oriented commercial judges who adjudicate matters in 'real time' where appropriate.

 Canadian courts will generally enforce forum selection agreements and arbitration agreements in commercial contexts, and foreign judgments and arbitral awards are also generally enforceable in Canada, subject to overriding public policy concerns (e.g., fraud).

-1 Richard Corley, Allan Goodman and Michelle Vigod are partners at Goodmans LLP.
+1 Richard Corley, Allan Goodman and Michelle Vigod are partners, and Jessica Bishop is a senior associate, at Goodmans LLP.

 2 2020 PE Report and Q1 2021 PE Report, Canadian Venture Capital and Private Equity Association, https://www.cvca.ca/research-insight/market-reports/.

 3 Bloomberg (2021), Industry breakdown for 2020, Bloomberg Finance LP terminal, accessed: 5 August 2021.